mongodb-labs/mongo-c-driver-async/docs/ref/meta-attrs.rst

 .. type:: __type

-  Certain function-like macros are annotated with a `__type` parameter.
+  Certain :term:`function-like macro`\ s are documented as functions, and they may be annotated with a `__type` parameter.
 This indicates that the corresponding macro argument should be a compile-time type specifier rather than a runtime value.

 Unspecified Types